 How long do you cook meatloaf in the oven?

 It really depends on the size and oven temperature, but usually around an hour.
-I’ve baked mine for almost an hour on 350F then for another 10 minutes to caramelize the glaze.
+I’ve baked mine for almost an hour at 350F then for another 10 minutes to caramelize the glaze.

 What goes with meatloaf?